ALMA FACTS III. High-Resolution CO(2-1)/CO(1-0) Maps of Twelve Nearby Galaxies: Results

 \section{Results}

 From the integrated intensity maps in Section \ref{sec:maps}, we calculated the line ratio $R_{21}\equiv{I_{\rm{CO(2-1)}}}/{I_{\rm{CO(1-0)}}}$ maps (Figures \ref{fig:r21rgb_set1}-\ref{fig:r21rgb_set6}).
-We applied a signal-to-noise (SN) cut of $>$5 in CO(1-0) to ensure enough significance in the denominator of the ratio.
-While the CO(1-0) sensitivity is similar among all the galaxies, the CO(2-1) sensitivity varies between galaxies.
-Hence, we impose a less stringent cut of $>$3 in CO(2-1) to mitigate the effect of noise.
+We applied a signal-to-noise (SN) cut of $>$5 in both CO(1-0) and CO(2-1).
 We summarize the $R_{21}$ values and their distribution for each galaxy individually.
 The spatial resolutions of our maps at the adopted angular resolution of 2.5$\arcsec$ range from $\sim$ 50-200 pc amongst the sample (Table \ref{tab:sample}), larger than the typical size of a molecular cloud.
 The $R_{21}$ values presented here thus represent the average $R_{21}$ within individual molecular clouds.